 Disney Cruise Cancellation Policy: Can I Get a Refund If I Cancel My Sailing?

-Update, 12/7/2020: On October 31, the U.S. Centers for Disease Control and Prevention allowed its no-sail order to expire and issued a conditional sailing framework, to which all ships must adhere in order to resume cruising.
+Update, 2/28/2021: On October 31, the U.S. Centers for Disease Control and Prevention allowed its no-sail order to expire and issued a conditional sailing framework, to which all ships must adhere in order to resume cruising.
 Since that time, Disney Cruise Line has pushed back its restart date through May 31, 2021, with Disney Magic voyages canceled into August.

 Passengers booked on sailings canceled by the line will have the choice of a full refund or a future cruise credit if they're paid in full.
 Anyone with a booking that hasn't yet reached final payment will see any money paid automatically refunded to the original form of payment.
 See below for information on refunds for passenger-canceled sailings.

 Even if you've booked one of the happiest sailings on Earth, you'll want to know the Disney cruise refund policy in the event that you need to cancel.

 Whether you're worried about the current state of the worldwide health crisis or something else has come up and you're simply unable to sail, we've broken down the time frame in which you're allowed to cancel and how you can get the most money back.

 Disney Cruise Line Cancellation Policy

 Passengers booking sailings through Disney Cruise Line usually pay an up-front deposit, which is a portion of the overall cruise fare.
 Final payment in full is then due at a later date, generally a set number of days prior to sailing.

 Cruisers have a certain time during which they can make cancellation requests.
 The amount refunded depends on several factors, including whether final payment has been made before the time of cancellation, how close cancellation is to the sailing date and the length of the sailing booked.
 Generally, the longer or more expensive the sailing, the further out you'll have to cancel in order to receive the highest refund amount.